Want the same success?

 99.co is known today as the fastest growing property portal in Singapore but back in 2019, the company was overshadowed by its more successful competitors.
 The initial Semrush Keyword Gap analysis showed a keyword gap of 10,000 keywords between the portal and its main competitor and the difference in traffic was even more dramatic.

 99.co set out to eliminate this gap and become one of the leaders in the real estate industry.

 99.co adopted an experimental strategy: covering the organic gap between the portal and its main competitor with paid ads while working to bring the untapped keywords to the top through organic search and eventually, decreasing the PPC budget.

-“At 99.co, we use Semrush for both our Singapore and Indonesia (ID) markets, where it’s especially important for Keyword Research use by our ID Content Team,” says Henrik Chan, Growth Marketing Executive at 99.co.
-“Using the Keyword Magic Tool, we get a good overview of the search volume of broad match keywords for our specific search terms.
-This gives the content team a better idea to kick off new content pieces as well as review the existing articles and optimize them with the most searched phrases.”
+“At 99.co, we use Semrush for both our Singapore and Indonesia (ID) markets.
+The Keyword Research is especially important to our ID Content Team,” says Henrik Chan, Growth Marketing Executive at 99.co.
+“Using the Keyword Magic Tool, we get a good overview of the search volume of broad match keywords for specific search terms.
+This gives the content team a better idea for new content pieces and helps them review and optimize existing articles with the most searched phrases.”